 FCVC covers World Diabetes Day with Pets Awareness in November during National Diabetes Month.
 Just like people, our animals can also suffer from diabetes.
 One of the keys to controlling this disease is proper diet, which deters obesity.
 We bring you this information on the risk of cats and dogs to become diabetic from our friends at the ALVMA and PetDiabetesMonth.
-This video is a good way to learn about feline and canine diabetes:

 World Diabetes Day Pets & You Together

 Diabetes is an inability of the animal’s body to detect and regulate the uptake of glucose into the body.
 This is normally due to either an inability of the pancreas to produce insulin at all (Type 1) or the pancreas can’t produce enough insulin (Type 2).